skvisual/canvas-game/README.md

-# Squigglepig | Make Squiggles for Giggles
+# Squigglepig | Draw Squiggles, Get Giggles

 The Squigglepig Team has one focus - we want you to have fun with your friends.
 Draw an image, have your friends write funny captions, choose and winner, and have a laugh.